lithdew/flatend/README.md

 import "github.com/lithdew/kademlia"

 type Node struct {
 	// A reachable, public address which peers may reach you on.
 	// The format of the address must be [host]:[port].
 	PublicAddr string

 	// A 32-byte Ed25519 private key.
 A secret key must be provided
 	// to allow for peers to reach you.
 A secret key may be generated
 	// by calling `flatend.GenerateSecretKey()`.
 	SecretKey kademlia.PrivateKey

 	// A list of IPv4/IPv6 addresses and ports assembled as [host]:[port] which
 	// your Flatend node will listen for other nodes from.
 	BindAddrs []string

 	// A mapping of service names to their respective handlers.
-    Services map[string]Handler
+	Services map[string]flatend.Handler

+	// Total number of attempts to reconnect to a peer we reached that disconnected.
+	// Default is 8 attempts, set to a negative integer to not attempt to reconnect at all.
+	NumReconnectAttempts int

+	// A factor proportionally representing how much larger each reconnection attempts
+	// delay should increase by upon each attempt.
+Default is 1.25.
+	ReconnectBackoffFactor float64

+	// The minimum amount of time to wait before each reconnection attempt.
+Default is 500
+	// milliseconds.
+	ReconnectBackoffMinDuration time.Duration

+	// The maximum amount of time to wait before each reconnection attempt.
+Default is 1
+	// second.
+	ReconnectBackoffMaxDuration time.Duration

     // ....
 }